 - Easy navigation: Limited screen real estate on mobile devices creates some very challenging issues for an activity as in-depth as horse racing betting.
 Presenting live racing video, wagering menus, track lists, account settings and more in a manner that isn’t completely cluttered is crucial to making any racing app usable.

-States Where Online Horse Racing Betting is Legal
+States Where Online Horse Racing Betting Is Legal

 How Internet Wagering Benefits the Horse Racing Industry

-Legal racing betting has played no small role in maintaining horse racing as a viable industry in the United States.
+Legal horse racing betting has played no small role in maintaining horse racing as a viable industry in the United States.
 Without the legalization of off-track betting, followed by the legalization of online wagering, the horse racing industry would likely look very different today.

-The key to all of this is the manner in which racing betting sites are regulated in the US.
-Every licensed betting site is required by law to obtain the permission of every track upon which it accepts wagers.
+The key to all of this is the manner in which horse racing betting sites are regulated in the US.
+Every licensed horse betting site is required by law to obtain the permission of every track upon which it accepts wagers.
 For example, BetAmerica must obtain prior approval from Dover Downs before taking wagers on any race hosted there.

-Additionally, all wagers placed online through licensed betting sites are pooled with wagers taken at the host track.
+Additionally, all wagers placed online through licensed horse betting sites are pooled with wagers taken at the host track.
 This builds local purses and supports the industry while at the same time guaranteeing customers betting online are paid at exactly the same odds as if they had placed the wager in person at that track.

 The importance of off-track and online betting to the industry explains why horse racing has managed to receive exemptions from numerous federal laws enacted over the years to crack down on every other form of wagering.
 Even as the federal government became increasingly hostile to sports betting and online gambling from the 1960s onwards, legal forms of horse racing betting actually expanded.